angular/code.angularjs.org/README.md

 ## Project Maintainers Note

-Here are the stesp to do a manual upload of folders to Firebase Storage:
+Here are the steps to do a manual upload of folders to Firebase Storage:

 **Be aware that some file paths contain colons `:`, which are not valid on Windows, so you must upload from a Unix-based OS.**